webby34/newHavenRunoff/README.md

 First, the SAGA tool calculates a locational risk, which is the likelihood that a given point can generate risk of pollution ([Milledge et al., 2012](https://www.sciencedirect.com/science/article/pii/S004896971200873X), [Nsibirwa, 2018](https://ukzn-dspace.ukzn.ac.za/handle/10413/17276)).

-The model also produces a delivery index, which is an indicator of hydrologic connectivity: high risk areas in red represent areas that are highly connected to the hydrologic flows of the watershed.
+The model also produces a delivery index, which is an indicator of hydrologic connectivity: high risk areas in red represent areas that are highly connected to the hydrologic flows of the watershed meaning pollution in these areas are likely to enter the river.

-The final and most important layer is the Diffuse Pollution Risk.
+The final and most important layer is Diffuse Pollution Risk.
 This puts the two intermediate layer together, and indicates which areas are high risk for contributing diffuse pollution to a water body.

 The app also contains an SCS Curve Number layer which is a mathematical model created by the USDA.
 This method predicts approximate runoff given a certain rain event, as a function of land use and hydrologic soil group.
 Hydrologic soil group is based on soil's runoff potential (A being the lowest and D the highest).
 A value of 100 indicates zero infiltration and 100% runoff, while a value of zero indicates 100% infiltration.
 More information can be found [here](https://engineering.purdue.edu/mapserve/LTHIA7/documentation/scs.htm#:~:text=The%20SCS%20curve%20number%20method,find%20average%20annual%20runoff%20values.)